DionneMaguire/dionnes_wines/README.md

 ![test error add wine](/documentation/testing/test-err-add-wine.png)

-if wine is successfully added you get a success message to say the name of the wine has been added and the user gets brought to the wine detail page for the new wine - yes
+If wine is successfully added you get a success message to say the name of the wine has been added and the user gets brought to the wine detail page for the new wine - yes
 If an image is not selected then a stock image is used - yes

 #20 edit a wine